Frost-group/Nick/README.md

 Temp_files = Folder containing any small unecessary intermediate files.
 Can be cleared periodically

 # Main activity
-0001 = setting up gaussian models of constituent elements of OBT.
-OT and OBT IR and raman calculations.
+0001 = Gaussian opt and freq calculations of different olligomers related to OBT

 0002 = Forcefield development for OBT.
 Folder set up as a MD run folder, and the forcefield parameters are in gmx.ff/ .
-This follows the FF1 scheme for partial charges as shown in Moreno et al J. Phys.
-Chem.
-2019
+This follows the FF2 scheme from Morena et. al. J Phys Chem

-0003 = Calculation of partial charges for different arrangements of oligomers of OBT, using same method as in Morena et. al.
+0003 = Calculation of partial charges for different arrangements of oligomers of OBT, using ChelpG